-Late last night, the male wildcat walked right into trap that the state forest department had set up and had been monitoring tirelessly for over a month; they let out a whoop when they discovered the wildcat has been captured
+Late Wednesday night, the male wildcat walked right into trap that the Maharashtra state forest department had set up and had been monitoring tirelessly for over a month

 Trapped leopard.
 Pic/ Kunal Chaudhuri